 Should you invest in BT?

 BT Group (LSE: BT.A) could be mistaken for a stodgy telecommunications conglomerate.
 Revenues are puttering along and modest earnings are being eked out.
 If you had decided to buy FTSE100 stocks in 2015 when BT bought 4G mobile leader EE, you would have earned a 7 percent return.
-If you had decided to only invest in BT shares, however, your return would be -9 percent.
+If you had decided to only buy shares in BT, however, your return would be -9 percent.

 But far from behind the times, BT has been nimbler than other telecoms.
 The telecom is spending $5 billion annually on building high speed fixed and mobile networks to bring you faster streaming videos and gaming.
 Here’s why BT could be the darling of the FTSE 100 once again.